-As a result this particular strain of black metal isn't as infamous or widely known as NSBM yet.
+Basically the complete polar opposite of NSBM.
+Most of these bands are fairly new, although Profecium formed in 1993.note As a result this particular strain of black metal isn't as infamous or widely known as NSBM yet.
 There is a strong environmentalist streak in much of this music, and many bands from the Cascadian region of the United States and Canada fall here.
 There is also a strong overlap with crust punk.
 A few lesser known bands overlap with unblack metal below, but others are explicitly atheistic, pagan, or (in Profecium's case) Satanic in ideology.

-There's a lot of information on both NSBM and RABM in this article
+There's a lot of information on both NSBM and RABM in this article.

 Do you love black metal, but hate all that stuff about Satan?
 Well, this is the perfect genre for you!
 Unblack metal, also known as "white metal", is black metal with Christian lyrics and themes.
 These bands are often strongly hated by the rest of the black metal fandom because of the rather negative attitude held towards Christianity by said fandom.

 The black metal genre exhibits the following tropes: